solita/solita.github.com/_posts/2020-06-25-taming-cljs-advanced-compilation.md

     at (index):236
 ```

-The Stack Trace was pointing to a certain multimethod in the original source code.
+The Stack Trace was pointing to a certain multimethod in the CLJS source code.
 At the first glance, the error might make no sense.
 The compiled code is trying to invoke -add-method IMultiFn protocol method
 for a function named XR.
 When searching for the munged ```XR``` in the build output, everything seems to be fine.
 ```XR``` looks good and should work, right?